Electrical

 What is an electrical panel upgrade?

 Upgrading an electrical panel replaces an existing electrical panel with a new one.
 This upgrade can provide a larger capacity for the home to handle more power, allowing additional appliances or lighting fixtures to be added.
-An upgraded electrical panel can also include additional breakers, safety features, and improved wiring and connections.
+An upgraded electrical panel can include additional breakers, safety features, and improved wiring and connections.

 Is an electrical panel upgrade worth it?